 Drug addiction causes severe physical, social, and psychological damage and can even result in overdose or death.

-- Biology – Gender, ethnicity, and mental disorders can all increase a person’s risk of developing a drug addiction.
+- Biology – Studies show about half of a person’s vulnerability to addiction can be attributed to genetic factors, but gender and ethnicity also play a role in influencing substance abuse.
 If a person has a parent or close family member who is addicted to drugs, he or she is also more likely to suffer from addiction.

 - Early drug use – A young person’s brain is still developing, impacting their ability to make sound decisions and practice self-control.
 For these reasons, the earlier a person begins using drugs, the more likely they are to develop an addiction later in life.

-- Environment – Economic status, quality of life, physical, emotional, or sexual abuse, early exposure to drugs, and lack of parental guidance are all environmental factors that may increase a person’s risk of developing an addiction.
+- Environment – A person’s environment can have a major influence on the development of an addiction at some point in their life.
+Economic status, quality of life, physical, emotional, or sexual abuse, early exposure to drugs, and lack of parental guidance are all environmental factors that may increase a person’s risk of developing an addiction.

 Although no single factor can predict a person’s future drug use habits, the more risk factors a person has, the more likely they are to become addicted to drugs.